The money talk: Should I tell them how much we’re worth?

 How can you help ensure that your good fortune contributes to a lasting family legacy?
 Spend time intentionally planning on what, when, and how to talk to heirs about money and implement your communication plan.
 Here are some guidelines.

 Start by asking yourself challenging questions about goals and values.
-“Do as I say, not as I do” is typically not a successful strategy, so we recommend being conscious of the behavior you are role modeling through your estate plan.
+“Do as I say, not as I do” is typically not a successful strategy, so we recommend being conscious of the behavior you are role modeling through your estate planning strategies.
 Ask yourself questions like these to help you evaluate:

 Does my current wealth transfer plan align with my goals and values?
 What do I want my wealth to provide for my children, and what values do I want to instill in the process?
 How will my heirs feel about my plans?
 Would I feel comfortable including them in the design of my plan?
 What do they think they already know from me, other family members, even what they find on the internet?
 What gaps do I need to fill in their financial education?